Gluten-Free Cinnamon Pretzel Bites (No Yeast)

 • Using a small cookie scoop or tablespoon, portion the dough into equal-sized pieces.
 Lightly oil your hands with olive oil to prevent sticking, then roll each scoop into a smooth ball.
 Gently press each ball into an oval shape.

-• Briefly drop each pretzel bite into the prepared baking soda bath, fully submerging for about 5 seconds.
+• Briefly drop each pretzel bite into the prepared baking soda bath, fully submerging for about 5 seconds—longer can affect texture.
 Remove with a slotted spoon or fork and place on paper towels to absorb excess water.
+Let them sit for about 30 seconds to drain—this helps prevent soggy bottoms.

 • Transfer the pretzel bites to the parchment-lined baking sheet, spacing them at least 1 inch apart.
 Bake at 425°F for 9-10 minutes until the tops are golden brown.